Load Distribution Analysis for Multi-Story Residential Foundations in Oʻahu

 The island contains a complex mix of volcanic rock, coral fill, clay soils, and highly weathered material.
 In some areas, bedrock sits close to the surface.
 In others, fill layers vary dramatically within the same lot.

-Based on experience working across the island, uneven soil conditions are the most common reason multi-story foundations experience stress.
+According to professional foundation services in Oahu working across the island, uneven soil conditions are the most common reason multi-story foundations experience stress.
 When loads are not distributed evenly, one section of the foundation settles faster than another.
 The result is cracking, sloping floors, and long-term repair costs that far exceed the price of proper analysis upfront.

 How Load Travels Through a Multi-Story Home